dbt-labs/docs.getdbt.com/website/docs/docs/deploy/slim-ci-jobs.md

 ## Set up Slim CI jobs

-1. Create a production deployment model in dbt Cloud.
-For details, see [Create a deployment environment](/docs/collaborate/environments/dbt-cloud-environments#create-a-deployment-environment).

-    For your dedicated Slim CI job, dbt Labs recommends you set up a separate dbt Cloud environment that's connected to a staging database.
-This ensures that you have good isolation on where your CI schemas build.
-Having a separate environment also allows you to set a [custom branch](/faqs/environments/custom-branch-settings) if you want to trigger CI checks off PRs to a pre-release branch.
+dbt Labs recommends that you create your Slim CI job in a dedicated dbt Cloud [deployment environment](/docs/collaborate/environments/dbt-cloud-environments#create-a-deployment-environment) that's connected to a staging database.
+Having a separate environment dedicated for CI will provide better isolation between your temporary CI schemas builds and your production data builds.
+Additionally, sometimes teams need their Slim CI jobs to be triggered when a PR is made to a branch other than main.
+If your team maintains a staging branch in your release process, having a separate environment will allow you to set a [custom branch](/faqs/environments/custom-branch-settings), and accordingly the CI job in that dedicated environment will be triggered only when PRs are made to the specified, custom branch.

 1. On your deployment environment page, click **Create One** to create a new CI job.
 2. In the **Execution Settings** section:
-    - For the option **Defer to a previous run state**, choose **Production Job (Production)**.
-This tells dbt Cloud to compare the manifest of the current job against the project representation that was materialized the last time this job was run successfully.
+    - For the option **Defer to a previous run state**, choose whichever production job that's set to run often.
+If you don't see any jobs to select from the dropdown, you first need to run a production job successfully.
+Deferral tells dbt Cloud to compare the manifest of the current CI job against the project representation that was materialized the last time the deferred job was run successfully.
 By setting this option, dbt Cloud only checks the modified code and compares the changes against what’s running in production, instead of building the full table or the entire DAG.
     - For the option **Commands**, enter `dbt build --select state:modified+` in the field.
 This informs dbt Cloud to build only new or changed models and their downstream dependents.
 Importantly, state comparison can only happen when there is a deferred job selected to compare state to.
 For more information, refer to [Deferral and state comparision](/docs/deploy/slim-ci-jobs#deferral-and-state-comparison)
 3. In the **Triggers** section, choose the **Continuous Integration** (CI) tab.
 Then, enable the **Run on Pull Requests** option.
 This configures pull requests and new commits to be a trigger for the Slim CI job.